 WHAT EFFECTS DO SIGNS USUALLY HAVE ON THE FAITHLESS?

-Some time ago, I had a discussion with someone regarding research into
+Some years ago, I had a discussion with an individual regarding research into

 Noah's ark and the possibility of uncovering it on Mt.
 Ararat.
 This